 Teeth whitening remains one of the most economical ways to give you the smile you’ve always wanted.
 If you feel like your smile is lacking that special sparkle, you’re not alone.
 When the American Academy of Cosmetic Dentistry asked people what they’d most like to improve about their smile, the most common response was whiter teeth.

-If you are looking into teeth whitening, at Family and Implant Dentistry of Colorado, we offer several options.
+If you are looking into teeth whitening, at Dentistry of Colorado, we offer several options.
 One is an in-office treatment, another is take-home whitening, or we offer a combination of both treatments.

 How Does Teeth Whitening Work?